csctd/profile-website-goatedchef/README.md

 ## accessbility
 - having a button to switch contrast
 - having a button that controls all of the accessbilitys
+- using WAVE web to check accessbility
+- having good enough sized fonts for the people who have trouble seeing
+- sematrical information

 ## Design
 - menu on top that have all tools needed to go to another page